guoguo12/genealogy/README.md

 This project aims to compile a "family tree" of Berkeley EECS TAs (GSIs).

-There are currently 250+ people and 450+ connections represented.
+As of May 19, 2016, the family tree contains over 250 people and 450 connections.
 Thanks to the 60+ GSIs (past and present) who contributed their genealogical data!

 ## How to Contribute